Double Happiness: Enhancing the Coupled Gains of L-lag Coupling via Control Variates: Examples and Illustrations

-Figure \ref{fig:geo} compares the bounds (\ref{eq:j-mean}) in red, and \eqref{newbound-r}, in green, for different values of $p$, $L$ and $t$.
-One can see that the new bound is sharper, and only for larger values of $p$, corresponding to fast-mixing chains, the two bounds are indistinguishable.
-The horizontal line in Figure \ref{fig:geo} marks the obvious bound since $d_{\rm TV} \le 1$.
-We also notice that for very small values of $p$ both bounds are vacuous, but the new bound has a larger range for being non-vacuous.
+Figure \ref{fig:geo} compares the bounds (\ref{eq:j-mean}) (dashed line) and \eqref{newbound-r} (solid line) for different values of $p$, $L$, and $t$.
+One can see that the new bound is sharper, and that only for larger values of $p$, corresponding to fast-mixing chains, are the two bounds indistinguishable.
+The horizontal line in Figure \ref{fig:geo} marks the obvious bound, because $d_{\rm TV} \le 1$.
+Note too that for very small values of $p$, both bounds are vacuous, but the new bound has a larger range for being nonvacuous.

-The simulations in the remaining two examples rely on the {\tt{unbiasedmcmc}} package of Pierre Jacob that is available here:\\ { \tt https://github.com/pierrejacob/unbiasedmcmc/tree/master/vignettes}.
-Additional programs for implementing the new ideas in this paper are available as supplemental materials from the authors.
+The simulations in the remaining two examples rely on the {\tt{unbiasedmcmc}} package of Pierre Jacob, available from:\\ {\tt https://github.com/pierrejacob/unbiasedmcmc/tree/master/vignettes}.
+Additional programs for implementing the new ideas in this paper are available as supplemental material from the authors.